The Juicing Nutritional Guide That Every Pregnant Woman Needs To Read

 Know the key nutrients that you will need, not only for your baby, but also for yourself.

 There are many sites out there that teach you pregnancy step-by-step.
 I will not go into detail about the entire pregnancy cycle but will highlight here some of the foods that you should take more of, and foods to avoid.

 Before You Get Pregnant

 Some of the most important nutrients you will need are calcium, vitamin D, iron and folate.
 Your need for essential nutrients are doubled when you’re pregnant.
-Try to get most of your nutrient needs from nutrient-dense and healing foods such as fresh green leafy vegetables and fruits.
+You get most of your nutrient needs from nutrient-dense and healing foods such as fresh green leafy vegetables and fruits.

-Increase on your intake of vitamins B6 and B12.
-Besides supplements, these essential vitamins can mostly only be found in animal products, and you will need to eat them in large amount before you will achieve the required daily amount.
-And there is only so much meat you can eat.
+While eating plenty of plant foods, there may be a deficiency in vitamins B6 and B12 which are mostly found in animal products, and you will need to eat them in large amount before you will achieve the required daily amount.

 Quit alcohol and caffeine as these will significantly reduce your chances of conceiving.
-And be sure you keep this out of your diet when you do get pregnant.
+And be sure you keep this out of your diet and your system, months ahead when you start planning to get pregnant.

 During this time also, get into shape by exercising.
 Exercise will help lessen your hormonal swings and if you continue exercising throughout your entire pregnancy, it can also help tremendously during labor and childbirth.

 If you are underweight, try to achieve your ideal weight before you get pregnant, to lower the risk of pre-term or low-weight baby.
 Check your BMI to know if you are underweight.

 During The First Trimester